-This much-recommended, simple place is well hidden only about a minute from the Ponte Vecchio.
+This much-recommended, no-nonsense place is well hidden, only about a minute from the Ponte Vecchio.
 The list of primi dishes includes crepes and pastas covered in spicy lobster sauce, salmon or clams.
 Among the many secondi is the least expensive bistecca alla fiorentina (rare t-bone steak) I’ve ever seen (15 euros).
 There’s also a selection of seafood such as trout, shrimp, sole, sea bass and salmon.
 A welcome glass of prosecco and the inexpensive carafes of wine make for a tipsy walk home.
 The dining room is notably dark, nearly the equivalent of eating by candlelight, which, with the décor, gives the meal a pointed medieval feel.

 Via dei Georgofili 7